 Currently, the share of HVO of the biodiesel production in the EU (2018) is 17%.
-Table 6 shows that, while operational capacity in refineries is currently a lot smaller than stand-alone capacity, the refinery capacity will increase markedly in the near future.
+Table 6 shows that, while operational capacity in refineries is currently a lot smaller than the operational capacity of stand-alone plants, the capacity of refineries will increase markedly in the near future.

 One HVO project example is the Total refinery La Mède (France).
 Since 2015 Total has transformed the fossil fuel refinery into a biorefinery.
 Today it has a capacity of 500,000 tonnes of HVO-type biodiesel.
 The start of the production was in July 2019.
 In the future aviation fuel can be produced as well (Total, 2019).
 Another example is the project of Eni in Gela (Italy).
 Outside Europe, HVO production volumes are smaller.
 In North America, 1,155,000 tons are to be produced in 2020, a similar amount to Asia.
-In Asia the biggest volume (800,000 tons/year) is produced in the Neste NExBTL plant in Singapore30.
+In Asia the biggest volume (800,000 tons/year) is produced in the Neste NExBTL plant in Singapore31.